 All the Things that Are Wrong with Your Screenplay in One Handy Infographic (handy for novelists as well)

-The Key Book Publishing Paths in 2016 by Jane Friedman
+The Key Book Publishing Paths by Jane Friedman

 If you still can’t pinpoint your manuscript’s weaknesses, then you can obtain a professional evaluation.
 The capacity and willingness to learn are two of the personal qualities you’re going to need to succeed.